cobalamin, cyanocobalamin, hydroxocobalamin

 keep the nervous system working well.

-There are no claims based upon cobalt as a single element.
+There are no claims based on cobalt as a single element.

 As part of supplements, cobalt is measured in micrograms (mcg).
 The average adult

 intake of cobalt is 5 to 8 mcg per day.
-A safe Recommended Dietary Allowance (RDA)
+A safe Recommended Dietary Allowance for cobalt

 Trace amounts of cobalt are found in most foods.
 Foods high in vitamin B-12 are the